 Miracle - A surprising and welcome event that is not explicable by natural or scientific laws and is therefore considered to be the work of a divine agency.— Webster's dictionary

 After the nurse left, I bathed, dressed, and transferred mother to her wheelchair.
-She was happy to be out of bed after being in the hospital for so long.
-We may have lost some ground in our fight against MS during this latest exacerbation, but I told mother that we were not going to let MS get the better of us.
-We were in this fight together to the end.
+She was happy to be out of bed.
+The long hospital stay had been tough on her, but I told her that we were not going to let MS get the better of us; that we were in this fight together to the end.

-Mom, it's Christmas Day.
-Please don't die on Christmas.
+"Mom, it's Christmas Day.
+Please don't die on Christmas."

-Please God, can I go back for one more day?
-That's my daughter.
+"Please God, can I go back for one more day?
+That's my daughter."

 God loved the people of this world so much that he gave his only Son, so that everyone who has faith in him will have eternal life and never really die.
 John 3:16 CEV